If you have been selling at the online marketplace, then chances are that you might have come across the term – Amazon freight forwarders.

 A carrier can apply a fuel surcharge to protect themselves from variations in the fuel costs – which is also known as BAF (Bunker Adjustment Factor).

-Besides BAF, it can also charge something called CAF (Currency Adjustment Factor) to guard them from:
+Besides BAF, it can also charge something called CAF (Currency Adjustment Factor) to guard them against:

 - Currency fluctuations